kaamodt/meteor-playing-cards-ui/README.md

   {{> playing Card rank="A" suit="C" text="textOnCard"}}
 </div>
 ```
 Adding the other, .cardsInHand, will lay out the card overlapping.
 As you would normally stack card in your hand when playing cards.
+The configuration support max 13 cards displayed in a row this way.

 Example:
 ```HTML